vedantpuri/script-stash/Reformulate/README.md

 One could also setup this script as a [**launchd**](http://www.launchd.info) or a [**cron**](https://en.wikipedia.org/wiki/Cron) job to perform a periodic check and update.

 ## License
- The project is available under the **MIT** License.
+ The script is available under the **MIT** License.
 Check out the [license ](https://github.com/vedantpuri/script-stash/blob/master/LICENSE.md) file for more information.